angelstudio/FindSurface-HoloLensDemo-UWP/README.md

 ![Activate-FindSurface](images/HoloLens-ActivateFindSurface.gif))

-Once `FindSurface` is activated, it tries to keep detecting a surface that matches the given type from the point cloud of the scene.
+Once `FindSurface` is activated, it tries to keep detecting a surface that matches [the given type](#activatingdeactivating-findsurface) from the point cloud of the scene.
 Whenever `FindSurface` detects a matching surface, `MeshRenderer` will render a surface mesh corresponding to the matching type for every detection result.
 Users can capture the snapshot of the surface and hold it in the place by saying "capture" or "catch it."
-The `Mesh Renderer` visualizes those captured surfaces in augmented reality rendering.
+The `MeshRenderer` visualizes those captured surfaces in augmented reality rendering.

 The supported commands (English only) are as follows: